An Illuminated Year with Limbourg Brothers

 Très Riches Heures

-Duke the Berry
+Duke of Berry

-Paul, Hermann and Jean were born in Nimwegen, Flanders, in the late 1370s or 1380s to an artistic family.
-Their father was a wood sculptor and their uncle an artist working variously for the French Queen and for the Duc de Bourgogne.
-The brothers had entered into the service of the Duc de Bourgogne by 1402.
-By 1408 they had entered the service of Jean, Duc de Berry and worked for him until their death in the plague in 1416.
+Paul, Hermann, and Jean were born in Nijmegen, Netherlands, in the late 1370s or 1380s to an artistic family.
+Their father was a wood sculptor and their uncle was an artist working variously for the French Queen and for the Duke of Burgundy.
+The brothers had entered into his service by 1402.
+In 1405, after the Duke’s death, they entered the service of Jean, Duke of Berry, and worked for him until their death in the plague in 1416.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.